Aaron98990/ways-of-the-game/misconduct.md

 #### **Dissent by action**

 The NBA has an an 11 video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
 A technical foul is similar to a caution.
-The NBA is definitly stricter than FIFA competitions when it comes with dissent.
-"Personally", I do not consider a wave off dissent.
+I do not consider a wave off dissent.

 - Gesture the wearing of spectacles
 - Invading a match offical's personal space